pippin-29/yosh.i/README.md

 quote handling

-file redirection (in, out, append and heredoc)
+file redirection (in, out, append and heredoc) - in any order

 command history (keys up/down)